KingdomFirst/RockBlocks/Groups/GroupFinder_Readme.md

 - Added Custom Schedule Support to Day of Week Filters.
 - Added Keyword search to search name or description of groups.
 - Added an additional setting to include Pending members in Over Capacity checking.
+- Added a setting to override groups Is Public setting to show on the finder.
 <div style="page-break-after: always;"></div>

 **Collapsible Filters Screenshots**